tararoys/dense-mouse-grid/README.md

 You can think of Flex Mouse Grid as extending the functionality of Dense Mouse Grid, attempting to be an all-in-one voice mouse tool.
 Some notable differences from Dense Mouse Grid:

 - "Points" mapping.
 Essentially incorporating Andrew Dant's awesome [screen-spots](https://github.com/AndrewDant/screen-spots) tool and adding a light UI.
 It allows points to be saved on an application-specific basis with a custom name.
-Example: "point click continue" to click a saved point called "continue".
+Example: `point click continue` to click a saved point called "continue".
 - "Box" detection.
 Use image processing techniques to detect boxes on the screen, identifying them and allowing you to click them.
 You can also save boxes as points.
-Example: "boxes" to identify all boxes on the screen, "box click seven" to click the box labeled "7".
+Example: `boxes` to identify all boxes on the screen, `box click seven` to click the box labeled "7".

 ## Installation